skip to content

 Journal articles

-• Meghji, A. (Forthcoming).
+• Meghji, A. (2024).
 From public sociology to sociological publics: the importance of reverse tutelage to social theory.
 Sociological Theory.

 • Meghji, A. (2023).
 On violence, race, and social theory: thinking with Wacquant and Du Bois.
 Contention, 11(2): 95-108.